Kiyose House

 Will Galloway, Koen Klinkers, Yuka Takeuchi

 This is not the kind of building that is normally restored or renovated.
-In Japan it is much more common to tear it down and replace it with a new factory-made or bespoke home.
-But times have changed and the pressure on the market is somewhat reduced.
-So we were asked to consider the house as if it were an old factory ready for a new life.
-An interesting request, because the home itself is not materially expressive and has no patina of age, nor could it ever form one given the short lifespan of its finish.
-Instead, the plan is defined by an abundance of closed cell-like rooms that force a kind of hermetic life in its interior.
-To make it feel more spacious, and to connect better with the property it sits on, we removes the interior walls, creating two floors of open space.
-The structure however could not be changed easily and so it remains in place, becoming a defining element within the home.
-New furniture weaves around the remaining structure, creating a series of rooms that can be open or closed, shared and combined as needed.
+In Japan it would be much more common to tear it down and replace it with a new factory-made or bespoke home.
+But times have changed and pressures from the market are somewhat reduced.
+So, we were asked to consider the house as if it were an old factory ready for a new life.
+An interesting request, because the home itself is not materially expressive and has no patina of age, nor could it ever form one given the short lifespan of its finishes.
+On the interior the plan is defined by an abundance of closed cell-like rooms that force a hermetic life for its owners.
+Rooms are dark and small, and spaces like the kitchen, the intended center of the home, are built poorly and with little thought for how its users might connect with each other during the day.